tmatofa/quickstart-eks-cdk-python/README.md

 1. Run `kubectl apply -f gatekeeper/gatekeeper-sync.yaml` to install the Gatekeeper Helm Chart w/Flux (as well as enable future GitOps if the main branch of the repo is updated)
 1. Run `flux get all` to see the progress of getting and installing the Gatekeeper Helm Chart
 1. Run `flux create source git gatekeeper --url=https://github.com/aws-quickstart/quickstart-eks-cdk-python --branch=main` to add this repo to Flux as a source
-    1. Alternatively, and perhaps advisably, specify the URL of your git repo you've forked/cloned the projet to instead - as it will trigger GitOps actios going forward when this changes!
+    1. Alternatively, and perhaps advisably, specify the URL of your git repo you've forked/cloned the project to instead - as it will trigger GitOps actions going forward when this changes!
 1. Run `kubectl apply -f gatekeeper/policies/policies-sync.yaml` to install the policies with Flux (as well as enable future GitOps if the main branch of the repo is updated)
 1. Run `flux get all` to see all of the Flux items and their reconciliation statuses

-If you want to change any of the Gatekeeper Constraints or ConstraitTemplates you just change the YAML and then push/merge it to the repo and branch you indicated above and Flux will them deploy those changes to your cluster via GitOps.
+If you want to change any of the Gatekeeper Constraints or ConstraintTemplates you just change the YAML and then push/merge it to the repo and branch you indicated above and Flux will them deploy those changes to your cluster via GitOps.

 ## Deploy and set up a Bastion based on an EC2 instance accessed securely via Systems Manager's Session Manager